uwescience/SQL-geospatial-tutorial/_episodes/00-initialExercise.md

 > ### 4.
 Which census track has the highest crime rate?
 > ### 5.
 What is the most common crime within 5 km of my house?
 {: .callout}

+> ## Data Exploration (5 minutes)
+> * Read through the 5 research questions above.
+> * What method would you use, given what you know right now, to try to answer these questions?
+> * What software would you use?
+> * Within that software, what libraries or tools would you employ?
+{: .challenge}